An algebraic geometric model of an action of the face monoid associated to a Kac-Moody group on its building: The projective spectrum of the Cartan algebra and its -valued points

 Let $J\subseteq I$.
 Consider first the classical case, i.e., all components of the generalized Cartan matrix $A$ are of finite type, and take $\F=\C$.
-Here $G/P_J$ is a well-known manifold.
-It is coverd by big cells, which are charts of the manifold.
+Here $G/P_J$ is a well-known manifold, a partial flag manifold.
+It is covered by big cells, which are charts of the manifold.
 The standard big cell $BC(J)$ of $G/P_J$ is obtained as the image of $U^-$ in $G/P_J$.
 As a set it is given by

 Now consider the case of an arbitrary generalized Cartan matrix.
 By analogy, the standard big cell of $G_{fn}/(P_{fn})_J$ is obtained as the image of $U^-_f$ in $G_{fn}/(P_{fn})_J$.
 As a set it is given by